Wood burning oven: building plans,

 within Australia - 5.00

-I need you to cover my expenses by sending some bucks with your postal address to my address below.
-Before you do go to step 2.
+I need you to cover my expenses by sending some money, with your postal address, to my address below.
+Before you do this go to step 2 for other options.
 If you think I am crazy, you haven't gone through step 2 yet.

-Tutorials, Wood Burning Ovens with this website is my true passion, I give it freely for anyone on this planet and beyond.
-Maybe you recon a good idea would be to support traditionaloven.com operation and development, or if you are so moved or inspired by it, please add some extra amount of money as a donation or get me something from my wish list.
-Contribution is certainly not required, but it would make me very happy;
+Tutorials on, Wood Burning Ovens through this website is my true passion, I give them freely for anyone on this planet and beyond.
+Maybe you reckon that it would be a good idea to support the operation and development of traditionaloven.com website.
+If you are so moved or inspired by it, please add some extra money as a donation or get me something from my wish list.
+A contribution is certainly not required, but it would make me very happy.

-About this website: I've put an immense amount of work into this subject, and this really helps me feel like the website's content and it's program's existence (and unconditionally free and open source availability) is valued.
+About this website: I've put an immense amount of work into this subject, and this really helps me feel like the web site's content and its existence (and unconditionally free and open source availability) is valued.

-Plus, an extra donation—25 minimum or anything on my wish list—will get you cd with building WorkShop Log additions** and on your request added to the Donator Site List and have your link seen by hundreds of people a day*.
+Plus, donation—25 minimum or anything on my wish list—will get you the CD with the building WorkShop Log additions** and at your request your website URL will be added to the Donor Site List.
+Your link will be seen by hundreds of people a day*.

-(Supporting with 30 bucks automatically posts to anyone in addition also my new/second Masterly Tail oven design cd ← more details.
-Work on the MTo firebrick part design plus non refractory features design is very very popular among oven users and builders.
-I'm making MTo's pages during evenings they're not finished yet due to contracts but with other members we uploaded a few pictures around the site.
-And for consulting related building matters or sharing pictures you are of course most welcome to email me (if you had e.g. special decoration, modification, personal and unique project questions.)
+(Supporting with 30 bucks automatically posts to anyone in addition also my second and the third/newest Masterly Tail oven design (MTo) ← (high quality designs with heaps of details).
+Work on the MTo's firebrick part design plus ALL of its non refractory features is rather popular among oven users, builders and chefs.
+I am making MTo's pages during evenings they're not finished yet due to increased number of jobs but around the web notice numerous MTo structures and it's how you can build the oven on your own.
+And for consulting on related building matters or for sharing pictures you are of course most welcome to email me (if you had e.g. special decoration, modification, personal and unique project questions.)